 Health visitors or public health nurses are qualified nurses who advise people in the community on how to prevent illness and remain healthy.
+They mostly deal with families with young children.
 They do not usually give clinical nursing care.

 You could be:

 giving advice and support to the parents of babies and young children on subjects as feeding, diet or sleep

 checking the development of babies by regular visits and clinic sessions

 advising on mental health problems such as postnatal depression or agoraphobia

 advising individuals and families on problems such as violent relationships, bereavement or giving up smoking

 running "well woman" clinics or child care clinics for mothers and babies